Model Assessment for a Generalised Bayesian Structural Equation Model: Introduction

 The paper is structured as follows.
-In Section 2, we define the proposed generalised Bayesian SEM framework, illustrate how existing Bayesian SEM formulations are special cases, and provide examples of new models.
+In Section 2, we define the generalised Bayesian SEM framework.
 Section 3 introduces the framework for assessing Bayesian SEM models.
 In Section 4, we illustrate and assess our methodology through several simulation experiments.
 Section 5 presents the analyses of two real applications: the first is a standard example on examining the `Big 5' personality factors on data from the 2005-06 British Household Panel Survey (BHPS), whereas the second example is on the Fagerstrom Test for Nicotine Dependence (FTND).
 Finally, Section 6 concludes with some relevant discussion and extensions.
 The code for this work is available in the accompanying repository `bayes-sem' hosted on github\footnote{https://github.com/bayesways/bayes-sem/}.